DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/hermes-client.md

 ## hermes-client.useFirstInitsyncSequence {#hermes-client.useFirstInitsyncSequence}

-- *Description*: If true, indicate to use the first/older initsync sequence available on message bus.
-If false, the latest/newer will be used.
+- *Description*: If `true`, indicate to use the first/older initsync sequence available on message bus.
+If `false`, the latest/newer will be used.
 - *Mandatory*: No
 - *Type*: boolean
 - *Default value*: `false`